vmware-archive/clarity/_documentation/dropdowns.md

 #### Menu Items

-{: .list}
-- Order menu items by usage, except for destructive actions, which belong at the bottom.
+Order menu items by usage, except for destructive actions, which belong at the bottom.
+Keep the text short and concise.
-- Separate groups of related actions with a divider.
-- Present items as verb phrases, such as "Attach Host Profile."
-- Keep items short and concise.
 Long menu items are truncated from the end and an ellipsis added.

 #### Disabled